ValluruChakravarthy/ValluruChakravarthy/README.md

 I'm Valluru Chakravarthy, a developer and data enthusiast focused on building scalable solutions for business systems, cloud integration, and data transformation.

 💼 About Me:
 With over 2 years of experience in Oracle ERP and SaaS development, I specialize in creating enterprise applications using modern technologies.
-Currently, I’m pursuing my Master's in Information Science and Technology at Missouri S&T, focusing on GenAI, ERP, and supply chain systems.
+I have recently graduated with Master's in Information Science and Technology at Missouri S&T, focusing on GenAI, ERP, and supply chain systems.

+I have worked as Oracle ERP developer in Cognizant for 2 years.My responsibilityy is to design Bank application for the financial client for the tenure, I have honed my skills in Data Migration using Oracle OIC, VBCS,APEX, OracleSQL and Pl/SQL.Implemented multiple file transfer protocols using SFTP,FTP with the usage of PostmanAPI for REST and SOAP services and PuTTy.
+Currently Im doing research under Professor Kang at Missouri Unviersity of Science and Technology and myy key area of focus is on GenAI and Data Retreival analysis.

+I love to play 🎹..🎵🎵...Moonlight Sonata 3rd Wave,5th Wave is my speciality,some namely Beethoven Fur Elise,Hall of Fame,Pirates of the caribbean theme

 🧠 Tech Stack & Skills: